gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 - [ ] Who owns what type of questions
 - [ ] Commit conventions and PR title conventions
 - [ ] Talk about bots
+      looking at Marcy’s issue, make sure to cover linting commands while working
+      how to run tests
+      the requirements to merge
+      including some info about Codeowners
+      reviewing pull requests’ and ‘creating pull requests